 Strengths and Weaknesses are internal to the organization and include issues the organization has direct control over.
 For example, deciding whether to replace old computer hardware, moving to a hosted mail service, allowing mobile device use or upgrading to a new operating system.
 Opportunities and Threats are external to the organization and therefore cannot be controlled directly.
 For example, evaluating carrier bandwidth, identifying security issues associated with wireless communications, recognizing risks of being located in geographically unstable areas prone to earthquake or hurricane.

-Identification of SWOTs is important because they form the basis in planning to achieve realistic IT objectives.
+Identification of SWOTs is important because they form the basis for your IT Roadmap.

 Network Management Plan

 This report will help prioritize issues based on the issues risk score.
 A list of all affected computers, users, or sub-systems are provided along with recommended actions.